Denisfench/CS3943/gyori.md

 ![](/img/img3.jpg)

 ### Case 3 (Hard)
 We are left with the case where *n* = 4k+2, where k is some integer > 1.
-According to the fact 3, P must have **2k+3** convex vertices and **2k-1** concave vertices.
+According to the fact 3, P must have **2k+3** convex vertice and **2k-1** concave vertice.
 Therefore, there exist two neighboring convex vertice in P which we can call X and Y. If we move the side XY orthogonally through the interior of P as far as P's boundary, let X<sub>1</sub> and Y<sub>1</sub> denote the images of X and Y, respectively, under the translation.

 Suppose that upon our cutting the rectangle XYX<sub>1</sub>Y<sub>1</sub> out of P, we should obtain either 1 or 2 polygons.
 The only scenario whereupon our cutting we will obtain more than 2 polygons is shown below.
 However, in this scenario, a horizontal segment can be connected between A and B without crossing the boundary of P, which means it is in **Case 1**.
 Because we are in **Case 3**, we cannot find such A and B. As proved by contradiction, we will obtain either 1 or 2 polygons upon cutting the rectangle XYX<sub>1</sub>Y<sub>1</sub>.